Preparing Students for Collegiate Success and Beyond

 The Path to Higher Education

-Upward Bound is a pre-college program designed to prepare high school students attending Cincinnati Public schools, for college success by providing them with essential skills in the areas of academic enrichment, personal development, career exploration, and cultural exposure.
-For the College of Mount St. Joseph's Upward Bound Program is a federal TRIO program funded by the U.S..
+Upward Bound is a pre-college program designed to prepare high school students attending Cincinnati Public schools, for university success by providing them with essential skills in the areas of academic enrichment, personal development, career exploration, and cultural exposure.
+For Mount St. Joseph University's Upward Bound Program is a federal TRIO program funded by the U.S..
 Department of Education and the Mount.
 The program receives 95 percent of its funding from the U.S..
-Department of Education and five percent from the College of Mount St. Joseph.
+Department of Education and five percent from Mount St. Joseph University.

 Who is eligible to participate in Upward Bound Program?